hiteshmeta85/hiteshmeta/src/content/about.md

 - Databases: PostgreSQL, MySQL

 Things I do other than programming?
-I do like wildlife photography.
+I do like landscape and wildlife photography.
 Here's my [photography](https://www.instagram.com/h85._._/) page.
 And I do watch tons of movies and shows.
 SUITS is my favorite.